-- 17. In order to establish whether the preconditions for the engagement are present: - (a) The engagement partner shall determine that both the GHG statement and the engagement have sufficient scope to be useful to intended users, considering, in particular:
+- 17. In order to establish whether the preconditions for the engagement are present: - (a) The lead assurance practitioner shall determine that both the GHG statement and the engagement have sufficient scope to be useful to intended users, considering, in particular: (Ref: Para.
+A20) - (i) If the GHG statement is to exclude significant emissions that have been, or could readily be, quantified, whether such exclusions are reasonable in the circumstances; - (ii) If the engagement is to exclude assurance with respect to significant emissions that are reported by the entity, whether such exclusions are reasonable in the circumstances; and - (iii) If the engagement is to include assurance with respect to emissions deductions, whether the nature of the assurance the assurance practitioner will obtain with respect to the deductions and the intended content of the assurance report with respect to them are clear, reasonable in the circumstances, and understood by the engaging party.
 (Ref: Para.
-A20) - (i) If the GHG statement is to exclude significant emissions that have been, or could readily be, quantified, whether such exclusions are reasonable in the circumstances; - (ii) If the engagement is to exclude assurance with respect to significant emissions that are reported

-- by the entity, whether such exclusions are reasonable in the circumstances; and - (iii) If the engagement is to include assurance with respect to emissions deductions, whether the nature of the assurance the assurance practitioner will obtain with respect to the deductions and the intended content of the assurance report with respect to them are clear, reasonable in the circumstances, and understood by the engaging party.
-(Ref: Para.
-A11-A12) - (b) When assessing the suitability of the applicable criteria, as required by ASAE 3000, 8 the assurance practitioner shall determine whether the criteria encompass at a minimum: (Ref: Para.
+A11-A12) - (b) When determining the suitability of the applicable criteria, as required by ASAE 3000, the assurance practitioner shall determine whether the criteria encompass at a minimum: (Ref: Para.
 A23-A26) - (i) The method for determining the entity's organisational boundary; (Ref: Para.
 A27-A28) - (ii) The GHGs to be accounted for; - (iii) Acceptable quantification methods, including methods for making adjustments to the base year (if applicable); and - (iv) Adequate disclosures such that intended users can understand the significant judgements made in preparing the GHG statement.
 (Ref: Para.
-A29-A34) - (c) The assurance practitioner shall obtain the agreement of the entity that it acknowledges and understands its responsibility: - (i) For designing, implementing and maintaining such internal control as the entity determines is necessary to enable the preparation of a GHG statement that is free from material misstatement, whether due to fraud or error; - (ii) For the preparation of its GHG statement in accordance with the applicable criteria; and (Ref: Para.
-A35)
+A29-A34) - (c) The assurance practitioner shall obtain the agreement of the entity that it acknowledges and understands its responsibility: